djgroen/FabSim3/docs/tutorials.md

 	!!! note
 		For now, we left repository with `empty` value.
-Later, this can be filled by the github repo address of your plugin.
+Later, this can be filled by the GitHub repo address of your plugin.

-To summarize this part, by following above steps, the file and directory should be as shown as in figure below:
+To summarize this part, by following above steps, the file and directory should be as shown in figure below:

 <figure>
    <img src="../images/canonsim_structure.png" width="700">